jupyter-book/mystmd/docs/integrating-jupyter.md

   title: My Computational Website
 ```

 When the field `jupyter: true` is set, MyST will try to determine where to connect to automatically by looking at the `github` field if you supplied one.
-Otherwise it will use the demo repository at `https://github.com/executablebooks/thebe-binder-base` along with [mybinder.org](https://mybinder.org) to start a juptyer environment.
+Otherwise it will use the demo repository at `https://github.com/executablebooks/thebe-binder-base` along with [mybinder.org](https://mybinder.org) to start a Jupyter environment.

 The intention here is to allow minimal setup to enable a few key use cases.
 To go beyond or override these, you can provide various options in the `jupyter` field which are documented below.